Ntsekees/Nahaiwa/grammar/src/morphology/roles/root-verb-roles.md

 | **yao-** | Oblative | OBLT | Disinterested offers (*“I'm available for…”*, *“if you're interested…”*, *“if you want…”*). |

 The content interrogative illocutions go hand-in-hand with the ‘lambda’ pronominal extension ⟪-tʼ◈-⟫ (glossed as `LAM` or `LBD`), which plays here the role of the content interrogative pronoun “what”.
-There is do distinct pronoun for “who”, unlike English.
+There is no distinct pronoun for “who”, unlike English.

 Note: Whilst there's a prefix for granting permission, ⟪kʰaı-⟫, there's no dedicated one for prohibition, for that latter is expressed with negative imperatives instead: